Swan Surname Meaning, History & Origin

-Swan Surname Genealogy
+Swan Surname Meaning

 The Viking explanation looks the most likely.
 The Swan name was to be found in areas where the Vikings, whether they be Norwegian or Danish, settled.

 - Swann Family History